-The composition of health center revenue by primary payors for the years ended December 31, 2020 is as follows:
+The composition of health center revenue by primary payors for the years ended December 31, 2021 is as follows:

 Third party payors, net

-Medicare \$ 2,460,281
+Medicare \$ 2,414,527

-Commercial 235,858
+Commercial 1,392,371

-Total third party payors, net 2,696,139
+Total third party payors, net 3,806,898

-Self pay, net 3,056,941 Health center revenue, net \$5,753,080
+Self pay, net 2,776,525

+Health center revenue, net \$ 6,583,423

 Charity Care - As part of its charitable mission, the Corporation provides care without charge or at amounts less than its established rates to residents who meet certain criteria under its charity care policy.
-Total charges for charity care services amounted to \$21,740 for the year ended December 31, 2020.
+Total charges for charity care services amounted to \$59,339 for the year ended December 31, 2021.

-Tax-Exempt Status - The Corporation has been recognized by the Internal Revenue Service as a not-for-profit corporation as described in Section 501(c)(3) of the Internal Revenue Code and is exempt from federal and state income taxes on related activities.
+Tax-Exempt Status - The Corporation has been recognized by the Internal Revenue Service as a not-forprofit corporation as described in Section 501(c)(3) of the Internal Revenue Code and is exempt from federal and state income taxes on related activities.
 No tax provision has been made in the accompanying statements of activities.

 The Corporation recognizes the tax benefit from uncertain tax positions only if it is more likely than not that the tax positions will be sustained on examination by the tax authorities, based on the technical merits of the position.
 The tax benefit is measured based on the largest benefit that has a greater than 50% likelihood of being realized upon ultimate settlement.
 The Corporation recognizes interest and penalties related to income tax matters in operating expenses.
-At December 31, 2020, there were no such uncertain tax positions.
+At December 31, 2021, there were no such uncertain tax positions.

 Advertising - The Corporation expenses advertising costs as incurred.
-The Corporation incurred advertising costs for the year ended December 31, 2020 of \$123,248.
+The Corporation incurred advertising costs for the year ended December 31, 2021 of \$97,899.

 Concentrations of Credit Risk - The Corporation maintains cash balances in several financial institutions located in California.
 These balances may subject the Corporation to concentrations of risk as, from time to time, cash balances may exceed amounts insured by the Federal Deposit Insurance Corporation (FDIC).
-At December 31, 2020 cash balances exceeded amounts insured by the FDIC.
+At December 31, 2021 cash balances exceeded amounts insured by the FDIC.
 Management monitors the financial condition of these institutions on an ongoing basis and does not believe significant credit risk exists at this time.

 Concentrations of Credit Risk (continued) - Concentration of credit risk results from the Corporation granting credit without collateral to its patients, most of who are local residents and are insured under third-party payor agreements.
-The mix of receivables at December 31, 2020 from residents and third-party payors, is listed at Note 4.
+The mix of receivables at December 31, 2021 from residents and third-party payors, is listed at Note 4.

 Assets Limited as to Use - On March 24, 2020, the Corporation received a Condition on its Certificate of Authority from the California Department of Social Services (DSS).
-As a result of the Condition, among other provisions, the Corporation was required (effective March 24, 2020) to: a) Escrow 100% of Type A contract entrance fees and 50% of Type B contract entrance fees, pursuant to HSC section 1793.17.
-Total escrowed entrance fees limited to use at December 31, 2020 was \$299,000.
+As a result of the Condition, among other provisions, the Corporation was required (effective March 24, 2020) to escrow 100% of Type A contract entrance fees and 50% of Type B contract entrance fees, pursuant to HSC section 1793.17.
+Effective May 18, 2021, the Corporation was required to escrow 100% of both Type A and Type B contract entrance fees.
+On August 11, 2021, the Corporation voluntarily agreed to cease offering Type A and Type B contracts.
+Total escrowed entrance fees limited to use at December 31, 2021 was \$663,326.